julianeisel/devdocs/docs/contributing.md

 pip install mkdocs-material markdown-callouts mkdocs-section-index pygments pymdown-extensions mkdocs-glightbox mkdocs-git-revision-date-localized-plugin
 ```

+## Adding Pages

+When adding a page, make sure to register it in the `mkdocs.yml`, otherwise it will not show up.

+## Adding/Enabling Extensions & Plugins

+Extensions and plugins are controlled via the `mkdocs.yml` file.
+If additional Python modules are necessary for one, it needs to be added to the following places:

+- In the `pip install` command of the instructions above [above](#build-this-documentation)
+- The GitHub Actions workflow configuration in `.github/workflow/ci.yml`, to deploy the generated documentation HTML.

+## Configuring (Settings, Extensions, Plugins, etc.)

+Settings, including the enabled extensions and plugins are controlled via the `mkdocs.yml` file.

 ## License

 The content of this documentation is available under a [Creative Commons